Krakow travel guide for first-time visitors will prove beneficial in a lot of ways.

 Most European cities bustling with life, have beautiful architecture and interesting stories to tell.
-However very few cities can so palpably transcend through time, like Krakow does.
+However, very few cities can so palpably transcend through time as Krakow does.
 A city that has been the nucleus of myths from time immemorial, Krakow holds close to its beautiful traditions and tales.

-Historically known as the mythical city, its mystical power (hidden in a stone at the heart of the Wawel Hill) is said to have kept many invaders away.
+Historically known as the mythical city, its mystical power (hidden in stone at the heart of Wawel Hill) is said to have kept many invaders away.
 The myths don’t stop here.
-They resonate from every nook and corner, like the air is full of mystery dating back to centuries.
+They resonate from every nook and corner like the air is full of mystery dating back centuries.

-Krakow’s tourist spots are quiet safe for women as they constantly patrolled by police.
+Krakow’s tourist spots are quite safe for women as they are constantly patrolled by police.
 There’s a lot you can explore in the city on your own or with a guide.
 However, racism (not more than that of any other European city) is present in pockets.
-It’s safe to tour the city quiet late in the nights, as long you’re on the main roads.
+It’s safe to tour the city quite late at the night, as long you’re on the main roads.